Phish concert tours and festivals: 2016

-Phish began 2016 right where the previous year had left off....with two shows at Madison Square Garden.
+Phish began 2016 right where the previous year had left off, with two shows at Madison Square Garden.
 Two weeks later, Phish performed their first-ever shows in Mexico, with a three-night destination performance at the Riviera Maya resort.
 As the band were performing right by the water, several nautical-themed songs made appearances throughout the run, including "A Song I Heard The Ocean Sing", "Prince Caspian", "Free", "Theme From The Bottom", "Drowned", "Sand", "Wading In The Velvet Sea", and others, while the third night's encore was a cover of Led Zeppelin's "The Ocean".

 Phish's summer tour began in St. Paul, Minnesota, on 22 June and continued towards the east coast, including two nights at Wrigley Field, before heading west and wrapping up in Chula Vista, California, on 23 July.
 In August, the band made their first appearance at Lockn' Festival, headlining on the 26th and 28th, before making their way out to their annual Labor Day run at Dick's Sporting Goods Park, in Commerce City CO.
-For the first time since they began this run, in 2011, the band did not incorporate a cleverly-written setlist into one of the shows.
+For the first time since they began this run, in 2011, the band did not incorporate a cleverly written setlist into one of the shows.

 7 October 2016 saw the release of Phish's 13th studio album, Big Boat.
 Produced by Bob Ezrin, this album featured several songs that had been debuted in the prior two years and included writing and vocal contributions from all four members of the band.
 The occasion of this release was marked with an appearance on the Tonight Show, on 10 October, where the band performed "Breath And Burning" and "Blaze On".
-Four days later, the band embarked on a 12 date fall tour that began in Charleston, South Carolina, and landed in Las Vegas, for a four-night Halloween run.
-Between those stops, the band performed in Jacksonville, Florida, two nights in Nashville TN (the first of which featured Bob Weir on most of the second set), two nights in Alpharetta GA, and two nights in Grand Prairie TX.
+Four days later, the band embarked on a 12-date fall tour that began in Charleston, South Carolina, and landed in Las Vegas, for a four-night Halloween run.
+Between those stops, the band performed in Jacksonville, Florida, two nights in Nashville, Tennessee (the first of which featured Bob Weir on most of the second set), two nights in Alpharetta, Georgia, and two nights in Grand Prairie, Texas.

 The band's musical costume at this year's Halloween show was The Rise and Fall of Ziggy Stardust and the Spiders from Mars, by the late David Bowie (who had died earlier that year).
-Augmented by horns and a string sextet, the band ably paid tribute to their fallen hero.
+Augmented by horns and a string sextet, the band paid tribute to their fallen hero.
 "Rock And Roll Suicide" was performed with Trey on lead vocals, crooner style, with no guitar – the only time in his career that he has performed in such a way.

 Phish capped off 2016 with four shows at Madison Square Garden, culminating in a New Year's Eve third set that featured the horns from the Trey Anastasio Band for the duration of the set, as well as stage dancers for the New Year's gag, which was based on the song, "Petrichor", and its "rain" theme.